HEX ezCAN Installation Guide

 IMPORTANT: This installation guide is only applicable to the BMW motorcycle models listed below.

-If you are purchasing an ezCAN for, or installing an ezCAN on a BMW that is not in the model list below, refer to the ezCAN for BMW Installation Guides main page for the model on which you want to install an ezCAN.
+If you are purchasing a HEX ezCAN for, or installing a HEX ezCAN on a BMW that is not in the model list below, refer to the HEX ezCAN for BMW Installation Guides main page for the model on which you want to install an ezCAN.

 The following bikes are supported: